What does Leadership mean to Experienced Leaders?

 Kotter (1990) for example sees leadership as producing adaptive or useful change, whereas management is seen as the mechanics that make organizations run smoothly.
 As Hunt (2004:27) notes of Kotter’s view of the distinction between the two ideas:

 Kotter (1990) also saw motivation and inspiration as key roles of leaders versus managers.
-However, like many other academics and leadership practitioners, Kotter (1990) saw leadership and management as complementary and, while usually carried out by the same person, they need not be.
+However, like many other academics and leading practitioners, Kotter (1990) saw leadership and management as complementary and, while usually carried out by the same person, they need not be.

-Taffinder (2000:7) deconstructed the roles of leaders and managers by noting that managers control risks, react to events, enforce organizational rules, seek and follow direction and coordinate efforts, whereas leaders seek opportunities, change organizational rules, provide something to believe in and inspire achievement.
+Taffinder (2000:7) deconstructed the roles of leaders and managers by noting that managers control risks, react to events, enforce organizational rules, seek and follow direction, and coordinate efforts, whereas leaders seek opportunities, change organizational rules, provide something to believe in and inspire achievement.
 Similarly, Covey (1992: 246) noted that ‘leadership deals with vision, keeping the mission in sight - effectiveness and results.
 Managers deal with overseeing structures and systems to get those results.
-So, management focuses upon efficiency, cost-benefit analysis, logistics, methods, procedures and policies.
+So, management focuses on efficiency, cost-benefit analysis, logistics, methods, procedures and policies.
 At the other end of the spectrum, Bennis and Nanus (1985) simply noted that ‘managers do things right and leaders do the right thing.’

 As we progress through our careers into ever more senior roles, the expectation will be that we spend less time managing and more time leading.
 In fact, leadership skills are the mark of an executive and CEO, and while management skills are valued in early careers, a lack of leadership skills will see careers falter in the ranks of senior management (Fitzsimmons and Callan, 2016).